-The leather starfish has a smooth, slimy skin and is a mottled reddish brown to orange color.
-The gill areas are rusty brown and the outside edge is a greenish grey color.
-Five arms taper broadly towards the extensive central disk, and can reach up to 15 cm in length.
+The leather starfish has smooth, slimy skin and is a mottled reddish-brown to orange color.
+The gill areas are rusty brown and the outside edge is a greenish-grey color.
+Five arms taper broadly towards the extensive central disk and can reach up to 15 cm in length.
 It has a smell that is similar to garlic.

-They reproduces through external fertilization.
-The female sheds her eggs into the water to be fertilized by the males sperm which is also discharged into the water.
-The tiny eggs are a yellowish orange color.
+They reproduce through external fertilization.
+The female sheds her eggs into the water to be fertilized by the male’s sperm which is also discharged into the water.
+The tiny eggs are a yellowish-orange color.
 The embryos are carried away by currents.

 They have adapted to reproduce asexually.
 They have the ability to regenerate.
 If a limb is lost, they just grow a new one.
 One sea star can be cut in half and each side will regenerate a new half becoming 2 starfish.